 My grandmother’s house was a tiny whitewashed croft on a loch.
 I remember being around the age of seven and playing on the waters’ edge and finding freshwater pearls.
 Scottish pearls are now conserved but it was a real eureka moment finding such precious stones in their natural setting at such a young age.

-My grandmother had lived in India in the last days of the Raj and remembered the rise of Gandhi.
-My grandfather, whom I never knew, had been stationed in China in the 1920s and brought wonderful treasures back.
-My grandmother’s house was full of beautiful things – from big brass Buddhas to old photographs and lovely trinkets.
+My grandmother had lived in India and house was full of beautiful things – from big brass Buddhas to old photographs and lovely trinkets.
 In many ways, my grandmother was a sort of everywoman – so many people have someone like her in their family, coping during the War, learning to make do and mend, being inventive.
 She is the inspiration behind the brand and I often refer back to these childhood memories when designing new collections.

 How did you start out?

-I had wanted to do something creative after leaving school but there was pressure to pursue an academic course and so I studied prehistoric archaeology at Edinburgh University, keeping up my creative side fulfilled in my spare time.
+I had wanted to do something creative after leaving school but there was pressure to pursue an academic course and so I studied prehistoric archaeology at Edinburgh University, keeping my creative side fulfilled in my spare time.
 I was able to specialise in metallurgical techniques in the Central and Mediterranean regions during the Iron Age.
 This was when many beautiful items were made and I took a special interest in antique jewellery.
-It wasn’t long before the academic side of my nature and the creative side came together and I was trying out traditional techniques and materials.

 I cannot begin to describe the thrill of finding a piece of jewellery on an archaeological excavation, of being the first to look at something for hundreds, sometimes thousands, of years.
 There is something incredibly tactile and sensory about learning about the past from the artefacts and structures left behind by our ancestors.
 Everything has evolved but what has always struck me is how incredibly contemporary and beautiful much ancient jewellery seems.